 **confetti falls from the sky and this song starts playing**

 Pinch of Yum has come a long way in five years.
 A huge part of that is the fact that Lindsay consistently shows up, creates content, and improves along the way.
 It sounds simple, but showing up every single day is really hard to do and it’s one of the most important factors that goes into building a successful blog.

 Lindsay has learned a lot after five years of showing up and doing this blog thang.
 So, in light of the fact that today is Pinch of Yum’s fifth birthday, I asked Lindsay if she’d write this month’s report and share five things she’s learned over the last five years of blogging.

-I’ll share the the traffic and income as usual, then I’ll pass it off to Lindsay.
+I’ll share the traffic and income, as usual, then I’ll pass it off to Lindsay.

 Let’s take a look at the numbers.

 A quick note: Some of the links below are affiliate links.
 All of the products listed below are products and services we’ve used before.
 If you have any questions about any of the income or expenses you can leave a comment and I’ll do my best to reply.

 - Bluehost – $8,165.00 –> this income comes from a page where we show people how to start a food blog in three easy steps.